tealvince/SQLayout/SQLayoutApp/Dependencies/SQLayout/README.md

 * Objective C - supports Objective-C

+* Handles wrapped text - passes down bounding sizes naturally in nested view hierarchies, avoiding the need to manually calculate and update preferredMaxLayoutWidth in order to support multiline text items.

 * Dynamic calculation - All spacing, sizing, and insets are customizable with calculator blocks, not constants, allowing dynamic behavior to be setup in advance, avoiding the need to constantly recalculate contraints when conditions change.

 * Modularity - Frame calculators are structured to maximize reusabilty, and indeed the framework includes a library of commonly used calculators that can be used directly or composed to handle most use cases.